-Our newsletter GT news (formerly GHS news) will be published three times a year from Spring 2017; in mid/late March, mid/late June and mid/late November.
+Our newsletter GT news (formerly GHS news) will be published three times a year from Spring 2017; in spring, mid-summer and late autumn.

 It contains a mixture of news, details of our (and other people’s) events, members’ research and other views, and less formal articles.

 It has 40 pages and is printed in full colour, using soya based ink, recycled, carbon balanced paper and biodegradable mailing film.

 GT news is available to members but a selection of older and current issues are available below.
-This was previously supplemented by GT micro–news (2-4 pages) which was usually sent out with our journal mailing.
+This was previously supplemented by GT micro–news (2-4 pages) which was usually sent out with our summer and winter journal mailings.